-- ensure that the appropriate procedures exist to assess the remuneration levels of the Chairman, other non-executive Directors, executive Directors, direct reports to the CEO, Board Committees and the Board as a whole; - ensure that Servcorp meets the requirements of ASX Corporate Governance Principles and Recommendations, and other relevant guidelines; - · ensure that Servcorp adopts, monitors and applies appropriate remuneration policies and procedures; - ensure that reporting disclosures related to remuneration meet the Board's disclosure objectives and all relevant legal and accounting standard requirements; - develop, maintain and monitor appropriate talent management programs including succession planning, recruitment, development; and retention and termination policies and procedures for senior management; and - develop, maintain and monitor appropriate superannuation and other relevant pension benefit arrangements for Servcorp as required by law.
+- Directors, executive Directors, direct reports to the CEO, Board Committees and the Board as a whole; - relevant guidelines; - ensure that Servcorp adopts, monitors and applies appropriate remuneration policies and procedures; - accounting standard requirements; - development; and retention and termination policies and procedures for senior management; and - as required by law.

-Further information on the Remuneration Committee's role, responsibilities and membership are contained in the Corporate Governance section on page 6.
+Further information on the Remuneration Committee's role, responsibilities and membership are contained in the Corporate Governance section on page 29.